 SOFTS-Arabica coffee hits two-month low, robusta also down

-LONDON, March 3 (Reuters) - Arabica coffee futures on ICE set a two-month low on Thursday while robusta prices fell to their weakest in six months weighed partly by concern that any global economic downturn linked to the crisis in Ukraine could curb demand.
+NEW YORK/LONDON, March 3 (Reuters) - Arabica coffee futures on ICE set a two-month low on Thursday while robusta prices fell to their weakest in six months, weighed down by fund long liquidation and concern that any global economic downturn linked to the crisis in Ukraine could curb demand.

 COFFEE